Quiero Ser Mexicano

 • Provide Mexican passport sized photos

-• Provide a federal criminal record check, issued in person in Mexico City only
+• Provide a federal criminal record check

 • Provide a local criminal record check from the municipality in which you live